Giantpizzahead/personal-website/_posts/2023-04-04-a-comprehensive-health-tracking-guide.md

 This is the best food logging app that we considered.

 Great food tracking, decent (and customizable!) interface.
 Gives actionable goals/limits on calories in, macronutrient balance, sodium, and sugar levels.
 Has basic trend data.
+I'm using it right now!

 Note: See below for a discussion on whether or not to even use a food tracker.
 It takes time and energy to log foods!